kluctl/www-kluctl.io/content/en/blog/2022-05-11-introducing-kluctl-and-flux.md

 You can also use dedicated targets for development purposes and only deploy to them from your local machine, while other targets are deployed via GitOps/Flux.

+## See it in action
+If you want to see the Flux Kluctl Controller in action, check out [template-cluster-k3s-kluctl](https://github.com/kluctl/template-cluster-k3s-kluctl), which is a fork of [k8s@home template-cluster-k3s](https://github.com/k8s-at-home/template-cluster-k3s) with all HelmReleases and Kustomizations ported to KluctlDeployments.

 ## What now?
 More documentation, guides, tutorials and examples will follow in the next few days and weeks.